 Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the same program must receive clearance from both campuses.
-The initial approval will be granted by the

-Program Director and final approval will be granted by Director of Education or Campus Dean.
+The initial approval will be granted by the Program Director and final approval will be granted by Director of Education or Campus Dean.

-Transfers between Los Angeles, Orange County or Long Beach
+Transfers between Los Angeles or Orange County

-Transfers between the Los Angeles, Orange County, or Long Beach campuses allow the student's financial aid and balances to transfer.
+Transfers between the Los Angeles or Orange County campuses allow the student's financial aid and balances to transfer.
 Credits attempted and earned at any of these campuses will be considered in measuring the rate of completion for SAP and maximum timeframe.
 Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the new program must receive clearance from both campuses.